LeoGarcia2/split-keyboard-layout/README.md

+The middle label on the keys are the modifiers, if the key is held down, it produce this function instead.

-The layer key toggle between layers without having to keep pressing the corresponding modifier key If you hold the layer key it goes back to the base layer
+The layer key toggle between layers without having to keep pressing the corresponding modifier key.
+If you hold the layer key it goes back to the base layer.

 **BASE LAYER**
 ![plot](./layer0.png)